kroman0/products/quintagroup.plonegooglesitemaps/trunk/README.txt

 * ``Mobile Sitemap`` - is a specific type of Sitemap, that indexes all site URLs that serve content for mobile devices.
 * ``News Sitemap`` - is different from regular Sitemaps, since it is specific to Google News only.
   It uses the Sitemap protocol, with additional News-specific tags, defined by Google.
+The package brings additional Google Sitempas tab to News Item content type for defining NewsSitemap-specific meta tags.

 Different Sitemap types index their own content and do not depend on other Sitemaps.